Gusti4ka/Lost-in-Translation/README.md

 ## Overview

-Some words travel well.
-Others lose something in translation — not through carelessness, but because the coordinate systems of different languages do not overlap.
-This project attempts to measure that loss mathematically.
+Monolingual word embeddings encode meaning as position in vector space.
+This project measures how much of that position survives translation.

-Using monolingual fastText embeddings and multilingual LaBSE contextual embeddings, we define an original **Translation Loss metric ℒ(c)** and apply it to 30 carefully selected words across five languages: English, Spanish, Portuguese, Italian, and Bulgarian.
+Using monolingual fastText embeddings and multilingual LaBSE contextual embeddings, we define an experimental **Translation Loss metric ℒ(c)** and apply it to 30 carefully selected words across five languages: English, Spanish, Portuguese, Italian, and Bulgarian.